HWR-llc/Streeter-Phelps_F2PY/README.md

 #### Get the Model and the Supporting Tools

-Download the Streeter-Phelps model files from [here](www.link2dist.com).
+Download the Streeter-Phelps model files from [here](https://github.com/HWR-llc/Streeter-Phelps_F2PY/releases/tag/v1.1) or you can connect to the [repo](https://github.com/HWR-llc/Streeter-Phelps_F2PY.git).
 Save the files on your computer.
 Make sure you put them somewhere where you have full write permissions (e.g., not  C:/ProgramFiles for Windows users).

 If you don't already have them, you will need to get a couple of tools to run the model.
 You will need a **Fortran compiler**.
 We will use the Fortran compiler to run the Streeter-Phelps model as an exectuable program.
 You can use a Windows based compiler (e.g., [Silverfrost FTN95](https://www.silverfrost.com/)), but you will also need to download a GNU compiler (e.g., [gfortran](https://gcc.gnu.org/wiki/GFortran)) to work with F2PY.